Support and supervision

 We will also:

-- ensure foster carers are in regular contact with dedicated health and education professionals who work specifically with looked after children
+• ensure foster carers are in regular contact with dedicated health and education professionals who work specifically with our care experienced children

 Fostering support groups, which are attended by both foster carers and staff from the fostering team, provide an opportunity to get together, have fun, support each other, and to share knowledge and experience to benefit each other.